dataforgoodfr/quotaclimat/quotaclimat/data_processing/rrs/climate/README.md

 ---

-### Incremental days
+### Incremental days (sliding-window approach)

 For each day after the warmup window:

-**Step 3a — Classify with "other" escape hatch**
+**Steps 1b + 2b — Generate candidates from sliding window**

-Each transcript is classified against the current label list.
-The prompt includes an extra option: if none of the existing labels apply and the transcript expresses a distinct new narrative, the model returns `["other"]` instead.
+All documents from the past `--sliding-window-days` days (including today) are collected.
+Steps 1 and 2 run on this window to produce a fresh set of merged candidate labels.
+Any candidate whose name is already in the taxonomy is dropped immediately.

-**Step 1b + 2b — Discover new clusters**
+**Step 3b — Embedding-based novelty filter**

-All "other" docs are collected at end of day.
-Step 1 runs on them to generate candidate labels for the new narratives.
-Step 2b then tries to absorb each candidate into the **fixed** existing taxonomy (up to `--max-merge-attempts` rounds, default 3), with progressively stronger prompting on each retry.
-A candidate that maps to an existing label is discarded; one that remains unmatched after all attempts is appended as a genuinely new label.
-The existing taxonomy is never reduced or restructured during this step.
+Each surviving candidate is embedded with a SentenceTransformer model (`paraphrase-multilingual-MiniLM-L12-v2` by default).
+Cosine similarity is computed between every candidate and every existing label.
+Candidates whose maximum similarity to any existing label exceeds `--similarity-threshold` (default `0.85`) are dropped as redundant.
+The rest are appended to the taxonomy as genuinely new labels.

-**Step 3b — Reclassify**
+**Step 4b — Classify today's docs**

-The "other" docs are re-classified against the updated taxonomy so they receive proper labels rather than being left unassigned.
+Today's documents are classified against the updated taxonomy.

 ---